Neconspictor/DynItemInst/bin/release/DynItemInst_Ikarus/Readme.txt

 installation manual:

-Unpack the file DynItemInst_Ikarus.zip to <Gothic II installation path>/System/.
+Unpack the file zip file to <Gothic II installation path>/System/.
 After unpacking there should have been created a subfolder called 'DynItemInst_Ikarus' where you can find licence terms, this readme, the dll and two files called 'DynItemInstExternals.d' and 'DynItemInstClasses.d'.